shortstheory/shortstheory.github.io/_posts/2018-08-17-introducing-apstreamline.md

 The RTSP streams can be viewed using any RTSP player.
 VLC is a good choice.
 Some GCS such as QGroundControl and Mission Planner can also stream video over RTSP.

-For example, this can be done by going to "Media > Open Network Stream" and pasting in the RTSP Mount Point for the camera displayed in the APWeb configuration page.
+For example, this can be done by going to \"Media > Open Network Stream\" and pasting in the RTSP Mount Point for the camera displayed in the APWeb configuration page.
 However, VLC introduces *two* seconds of latency for the jitter reduction, making it unsuitable for critical applications.
 To circumvent this, RTSP streams can also be viewed at lower latency by using the `gst-launch` command:

 `gst-launch-1.0 playbin uri=<RTSP-MOUNT-POINT> latency=100`